qmk/qmk_firmware/docs/pr_checklist.md

 - `info.json`
     - valid URL
     - valid maintainer
+    - displays correctly in Configurator (press Ctrl+Shift+I to preview local file, turn on fast input to verify ordering)
 - `readme.md`
     - standard template should be present
     - flash command has `:flash` at end